vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 10100010
 ```

-The reason this is a bad `GetHashCode()` implementation is that different orders still produce the same bit sequence.
-Flipping the previous example gives us the same result:
+The reason this is a bad `GetHashCode()` implementation is because different [combinations](https://en.wikipedia.org/wiki/Combination) still produce the same bit sequence.
+In other words, different [permutations](https://en.wikipedia.org/wiki/Permutation) of the same combination just give the same hash result.

+For instance, reversing the bit sequence order in our previous example produces the same end-result:
 ```
 11110001
 01010011